 This quick start guide assumes SFM is already set up and running.
-For details about installing and administering SFM, see technical-documentation.
+For details about installing and administering SFM, see Admin and Technical Documentation.

 1.1.2 An SFM account

 You can sign up for an account by clicking the Sign Up link from within SFM.